edwinbradford/lemp/README.md

    * myCA.key
    * myCA.pem

+Once you have completed the guide and installed the certificate authorities in your host OS then:

-1. Copy the `certs/my_wpress_site.crt` and `certs/my_wpress_site.key` to `nginx/ssl/`, the file `my_wpress_site.crt` replaces `my_wpress_site.cert` from the original project.
+1. Copy the `certs/my_wpress_site.crt` and `certs/my_wpress_site.key` to `nginx/ssl/`, note that the file `my_wpress_site.crt` replaces `my_wpress_site.cert` from the original project.
-2. Run `docker-compose up --detach` and if one or more of the containers doesn't run look at its logs for the error.
+2. To access WordPress run `docker-compose up --detach` and if one or more of the containers doesn't run look at its logs for errors.

 ## Setup Wordpress
-The default hostname `www.mywordpress.local` from the original project is changed to `wordpress.localhost`, 'www' is largely deprecated now and the top level domain `.local` is not reserved for local development whilst '.localhost' is.
+The default hostname `www.mywordpress.local` in the original project is renamed to `wordpress.localhost` in this fork, 'www' is largely deprecated and the top level domain `.local` is not reserved for local development whilst '.localhost' is.

 You will need to add your hostname e.g. `wordpress.localhost` to your system hosts file.
-In my case that means adding it to Windows where my browser runs and Ubuntu in [WSL2](https://learn.microsoft.com/en-us/windows/wsl/) where I run Docker.
+In my case that means adding it to the Windows hosts file where my browser runs and the Ubuntu hosts file in [WSL2](https://learn.microsoft.com/en-us/windows/wsl/) where I run Docker.
 ```
 127.0.0.1 wordpress.localhost
 ```